dguest/atlas-dl/index.md

 >
 > 1. The basic setup for CERN Gitlab
 > 2. Creating a new repository for your AnalysisPayload from the [pre-workshop material](https://adjackp.github.io/pre-workshopMaterial/)
-> 3. Forking an existing repository so you can use it "like its your own"
+> 3. Adding credentials
-> 4. Adding and working with multiple "remote" forks from your local repository
+> 4. Forking an existing repository so you can use it "like its your own"
 > 5. Creating merge requests to modify code in a way to ensure that it gets reviewed
 > 6. Including code from other repositories with yours through the use of submodules {: .checklist}